 The consortium CIRCULAR FoodPack worked on solutions to enable the circular use of plastic packaging, focusing on the most sensitive product category: food.
 The project aimed to develop recyclable packaging with at least 50% post-consumer recyclates incorporated behind a functional barrier.

-The BioSupPack project aimed to deliver novel, cost-competitive and versatile bio-based packaging solutions - based on PHA - that demonstrate high-performance for the packaging of food, cosmetics, homecare and beverage products as well as no environmental damage during & after their use.
+The BioSupPack project aimed to deliver novel, cost-competitive and versatile bio-based packaging solutions - based on PHA - that demonstrate high-performance for the packaging of food, cosmetics, homecare and beverage products as well as no environmental damage during and after use.

 The Italian company Menichetti produces organic glues and adhesives intended for sustainable packaging.
 The raw material is obtained from leather and tanning industry by-products.